semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 Semgrep Assistant can suggest [autofix](/writing-rules/autofix/) code snippets for Semgrep Code findings when it identifies a true positive.
 Assistant only suggests an autofix if the rule doesn't have a human-written autofix.
 Assistant customizes the code snippets it provides based on previous feedback, if any, and your rule customizations.
 For example, if you have a custom rule that recommends a specific sanitizer, Assistant can recommend its use in the autofix suggestion for the issue in your code.

-You can set the minimum autofix confidence level required to display autofix suggestions from Semgrep Assistant in Semgrep Cloud Platform's **Settings** page.
+You can set the minimum autofix confidence level required to display autofix suggestions from Semgrep Assistant in Semgrep AppSec Platform's **Settings** page.

 Autofixes are available in PR and MR comments, so developers can review and verify Semgrep's generated fixes before they're applied.

 ![Semgrep Assistant generating a potential fix in a comment](/img/semgrep-assistant-autofix.png) *Figure*.
 Semgrep Assistant generates a potential fix in a PR comment.

-Autofixes are also available in Semgrep Cloud Platform's **Findings page** under **Your code** in the [finding's details](/docs/semgrep-code/findings/#view-findings-details-about-a-specific-finding).
+Autofixes are also available in Semgrep AppSec Platform's **Findings page** under **Your code** in the [finding's details](/docs/semgrep-code/findings/#view-findings-details-about-a-specific-finding).

 ![Semgrep Assistant showing a potential fix in SCP](/img/semgrep-assistant-scp-autofix.png) *Figure*.
-Semgrep Assistant showing a potential fix in Semgrep Cloud Platform.
+Semgrep Assistant showing a potential fix in Semgrep AppSec Platform.

 The finding's details also include a link to the PR or MR with the autofix, so you can go directly to the PR or MR to commit the autofix.